vllm-project/vllm/docs/source/models/adding_model.rst

 4. Replace the attention operation with either :code:`GPTCacheFlowAttention` or :code:`GPTNeoXCacheFlowAttention` depending on the model's architecture.

 .. note::
-    As of now, CacheFlow supports the vanilla multi-head attention mechanism and its variant with rotary positional embeddings.
+    Currently, CacheFlow supports the vanilla multi-head attention mechanism and its variant with rotary positional embeddings.
     If your model uses a different attention mechanism, you need to implement a new attention layer in CacheFlow.

 3. (Optional) Add tensor parallelism support
 --------------------------------------------

-If your model is too large to fit into a single GPU, you can add tensor parallelism support to your model.
+If your model is too large to fit into a single GPU, you can use tensor parallelism to manage it.
-To do so, you need to replace your model's linear and embedding layers with their tensor-parallel counterparts.
+To do so, you need to substitute your model's linear and embedding layers with their tensor-parallel versions.
 For the embedding layer, you can simply replace :code:`nn.Embedding` with :code:`VocabParallelEmbedding`.
-For the linear layers, you need to replace them with either :code:`RowParallelLinear` or :code:`ColumnParallelLinear`.
+When it comes to the linear layers, you need to replace them with either :code:`RowParallelLinear` or :code:`ColumnParallelLinear`.
-Typically, we use :code:`ColumnParallelLinear` for QKV linear layers and the first linear layers of the MLP blocks.
+Typically, :code:`ColumnParallelLinear` is used for QKV linear layers and the first linear layers of the MLP blocks.
-We use :code:`RowParallelLinear` for the other linear layers.
+For the remaining linear layers, :code:`RowParallelLinear` is used.

 4. Implement the weight loading logic
 -------------------------------------